Featured Entries

 Applying Universal Design to the Workplace

-This four-page fact sheet “offers guidelines for applying universal design in the workplace to address the needs of employees and customers with disabilities”.
+This three-page fact sheet “offers guidelines for applying universal design in the workplace to address the needs of employees and customers with disabilities”.
 The fact sheet also discusses the seven principles associated with universal design and how they can be applied to various areas of the workplace.
 Specific examples are provided.

 DBTAC Northwest